Guides for SE student projects »

 Now that we know what controls we need to implement our UI, let’s start programming!
 We quickly run into a problem: how do we show all of them on the screen at once?

 Each scene is initialized with a root Node.
-In the previous tutorial, our root Node was a Label.
+In part 1 of the tutorial, our root Node was a Label.
 What happens when we need to display more than one Node on the Scene?
 For that, we need to understand the JavaFX hierarchy.
-Recall from the previous tutorial:
+Recall from part 1:

 From the diagram, you see that the root Node can contain many other Nodes and similarly, each of those Nodes can contain many other Nodes.
 This means that if we can find a container to set as our root Node, we can place all our other Nodes in it.